AWS Hackathon · Runner-up · Live Event System

-Hivemind was built for an in-person AWS hackathon.
-Every attendee could send in a single word from their phone.
-We funneled those words into a central “brain” that periodically generated a single sentence describing what the whole crowd was thinking.
+Built at an in-person AWS hackathon.
+Every attendee sends a single word from their phone.
+We funnel those words into a central brain that periodically generates a single sentence describing what the whole crowd is thinking.

-A Lambda function writes each word into Couchbase.
-Another Lambda periodically grabs a random subset of those words, feeds them to Amazon Bedrock, and renders the resulting “hive thought” on the main event screen so the room can literally see its collective mood.
+Lambda writes each word into Couchbase.
+Another Lambda samples a random subset, feeds it to Amazon Bedrock, and renders the resulting “hive thought” on the main event screen.

 Live event brain